LabeliaLabs/referentiel-processing-scripts/assessment.md

 <details>
 <summary>Ressources4.2 :</summary>

-- [Model Cards](https://modelcards.withgoogle.com/about) de Google est un framework ouvert et évolutif, et propose 2 exemples : *To explore the possibilities of model cards in the real world, we've designed examples for two features of our Cloud Vision API, Face Detection and Object Detection.
+- (Web article) [Model Cards](https://modelcards.withgoogle.com/about) de Google est un framework ouvert et évolutif, et propose 2 exemples : *To explore the possibilities of model cards in the real world, we've designed examples for two features of our Cloud Vision API, Face Detection and Object Detection.
 They provide simple overviews of both models' ideal forms of input, visualize some of their key limitations, and present basic performance metrics.*

 </details>